dnns92/beatTheBookie_crawler/README.md

 Read this paper to get to know the method https://arxiv.org/abs/1710.02824.
 This repo should not be used for real money betting.
 I never tested it enough for that.
 Use it for fun paper-betting.
 Use of this repo is always on your own risk.
+Also give the authors of the original paper some appreciation: https://github.com/Lisandro79/BeatTheBookie

 # Disclaimer